 Respondent is an association organized for and serving its members, which are approximately 80 household goods movers that conduct business within the State of Alabama.
 One of the primary functions of ATA is preparing, and filing with the Alabama Public Service Commission, tariffs and supplements on behalf of its members.
 These tariffs and supplements contain rates and charges for the intrastate transportation of household goods and for related services.

-The Complaint alleged that Respondent engaged in initiating, preparing, developing, disseminating, and taking other actions to establish and maintain collective rates, which had the purpose or effect of fixing, establishing or stabilizing rates for the transportation of household goods in the State of Alabama.
+The Complaint alleged that Respondent engaged in initiating, preparing, developing, disseminating, and taking other actions to establish and maintain collective rates, which had the Start Printed Page 62598purpose or effect of fixing, establishing or stabilizing rates for the transportation of household goods in the State of Alabama.

 The Complaint further alleged that Respondent organized and conducted meetings that provided a forum for discussion or agreement between competing carriers concerning or affecting rates and charges for the intrastate transportation of household goods.

 The Complaint further alleged that Respondent's conduct was anticompetitive because it had the effect of raising, fixing, and stabilizing the prices of household goods moves.
 The acts of Respondent also had the effect of depriving consumers of the benefits of competition.